PuruVJ/all-of-just/README.md

 ## Assumptions

+1. **You bring your own bundler and minifier** - This library is not optimized for direct use in browsers. it is spread over multiple files, and non-minified, and overall not ideal for direct usage in browser.
+It is recommended to have bundler/minifier toolchain set up to optimize and tree-shake this library.

+2. **Using next gen bundler** - This one is not as critical for final performance, but it can greatly affect your developer experience

-Original library was made in 2016.
+The original library was made in 2016.
 The scene at that time was very different from what is now.
 Then, with bundlers like webpack, you couldn't afford to use big libraries, hence why the original library is divided in so many small packages.

 Now, we have tools like [Vite](https://vitejs.dev/), [Snowpack](https://www.snowpack.dev/), [WMR](https://wmr.dev/), which offer blazing fast compilation and Hot Module Reloading, and overall just super great dev experience.
 You could throw dependencies in the magnitudes of megabytes and your dev experience will still be blazing fast 🔥🔥.